irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

-A collection of radix sorts for array and for std::list, for C++17 compilers.
+A collection of radix sort functions for array and for std::list, for C++17 compilers.
 -------------------------------------------------------------------------------------------

 *When sorting integral types (as opposed to user defined types), performs much faster than std::sort,